 So, I’m thinking about one thing this morning.
 Blindness.

 This isn’t my first time having thoughts about blindness, but it came so strong I had to write it down.

 Have you ever imagined yourself being blind your whole life?

 Have you ever thought of a life where you do not know what you or your loved ones look like?
-A life where you cannot see movies, view paintings, own a smartphone, and other things that make the universe beautiful?
+A life where you cannot see movies, view paintings, and other things that make the universe beautiful?

-A sad life where you hear so much about a particular thing or person but you do not know the curves of their faces?
+A sad life where you hear so much about a particular thing or person but you do not know the curves of their faces or how they look.